Bawana: Education

-It is one of the few places where the Delhi Public Library still runs and has been refurbished.
-There are many government schools, BS schools and a girl's college named Aditi Mahavidyalaya affiliated by the of University of Delhi.
+There are many government schools, BS schools and a girl's college named Aditi Mahavidyalaya affiliated with the University of Delhi.

 Sports

 The Rajiv Gandhi Stadium was built in the village, to attract sportsmen and sportswomen from rural Delhi.
 The area has produced notable sportsmen such as Satpal Pahalwan, who won the gold medal in Delhi Asiad games.
 Manjeet Sehrawat, who played hockey for Delhi and bagged silver in National Games 2010.
 Manjeet, who belongs to Dariyapur Kalan, has also attended the trial camp for Asia Cup in 2009.
 Pawan Sehrawat and Mohit Sehrawat who play kabaddi in Pro Kabaddi leagues.